 What Should Couples Know about Pinterest and Wedding Flowers?

 “You've undoubtedly seen amazing photos of flowers on Pinterest.
-Keep in mind a lot of those designs are done strictly for photo shoots where there is a much looser budget.
+Keep in mind a lot of those designs are done strictly for photo shoots where there is less of a budget constraint.
 Florists will collaborate or fill just a single portion of the shoot, thereby keeping their costs in check.
 They are doing their shoots in places where some of that product grows wild and therefore is harvested for free (like pampas grass), or they are repurposing the flowers for multiple uses.
+A lot of the flowers used are also photo enhanced or even silk.
 A good florist will be able to take your Pinterest vision and bring it down to a reality that fits your budget.” -Dorelle Raphael-Fishkin, owner Brides N' Blooms Designs

 What Should Couples Look for in a Wedding Florist?